jasonkuhrt/alge/README.md

 Notes:

 1. We give our codec a _name_.
 This name is used for the derived API (see below).
-2. When returning the parsed data for our variant we do _not_ need to deal with the `_tag` property.
+2. When returning the parsed data for our record we do _not_ need to deal with the `_tag` property.

 The `string` codec that we have defined can now be used in the _ADT Controller_ under the `to` and `from` namespaces.